deveshyadav0026/Mobile-Sales-Analysis/README.md

 ## How to Use
 1.  **Clone the Repository:**
     Download the files to your local machine.
-2.  **Generate Fresh Data (Optional):**
+2.  **Open the SQl file in mysql:**
-    If you have Python installed, run `data_generator.py` to create a new `5k_vivo_transactions.csv` file with different random values.
+    If you have MySQL installed, run `mobile_sales_analysis.sql` to analysis the data.
 3.  **Open in Power BI:**
     Open the `Vivo_Sales_Dashboard.pbix` file.
-If you generated new data, click "Refresh" in Power BI to load the new numbers.
+If you downloaded new data, click "Refresh" in Power BI to load the new numbers.
 4.  **Interact:**
     Use the City slicers and Month selectors to filter the data and uncover insights.